agilecustoms/release/README.md

 _Note: some publish commands are not idempotent (like npm publish), so as workaround just swallow 'same version already exists' type of errors if it is already not first workflow run (use `${{ github.run_attempt }}`)_

-- **Git push** goes next as it is much simpler and less likely to fail.
+- **Git** goes next as it is much simpler and less likely to fail.
 And it is _not_ idempotent, given "Git push" succeed, an attempt to run it again will cause new tags creation!

 - **GitHub release** goes last, as it is optional.
 It is also very simple — just one command